wmde/jahresbericht2018/README.txt

 proprietary code.

 This distribution especially is made for "micro" projects.
-Such a project doesn't have a backend but consists of plain HTML files, CSS and JS.
+Such a project doesn't have a backend but consists of plain HTML files or some simple PHP files, CSS and JS.

 HTML
 ----